 6.4 Backhaul

 Wireless backhaul can make use of any fixed point-to-point frequency band.

+There are multiple wireless standards that can provide solutions for first mile, middle mile and backhaul.
+The appropriate standard depends on the application and deployment scenario.
+In some instances, wired options can be used for some of the links in the network.
+The IEEE 802 LMSC has prepared a package of standards that lists IEEE 802 standards appropriate for use in Power Grid Management Systems and this list can be found in Annex 1.

+In urban areas, plenty of options exist for backhaul connectivity, including wired networks such as IEEE 802.3 (Ethernet) as well as coaxial cable.

+However bringing backhaul to the rural areas is challenging due to long distances and cost sensitivity.
+In such cases IEEE 802.22 (Wi-FAR™) and IEEE 802.16 (WiMAX™) provide a viable option for high throughput and long distance backhaul connectivity.

 7 Interference considerations associated with the implementation of wired and wireless data transmission technologies used for the support of power grid management systems

 The IEEE 802 has developed many wireless technologies that have demonstrated interference resilient communications to enable power grid management without interference to others.